Skip to content

 • Have tickets for the open crossed the line?

-The ballot for tickets to the 2027 Open Championship at the Old Course at St Andrews will open on July 6, 2027.
+The ballot for tickets to the 2027 Open Championship on the Old Course at St Andrews opened on July 6, 2026.

-It will run to July 24, so fans still have plenty of time to enter the ballot and live every golfer’s dream of walking the fairways at the home of golf, and watching the best players on the planet compete for the Claret Jug.
+The ballot will run until July 24, so fans still have plenty of time to enter the ballot and live every golfer’s dream of walking the fairways at the Old Course, and watching the best players on the planet compete for the Claret Jug.

-A ticket for Thursday is £150, and a ticket for moving day, Saturday, has gone up to £170.
+A ticket for both Thursday and Friday will cost £150, and a ticket for moving day, Saturday, has gone up to £170.
 Practice days still remain at a reasonable rate of £50 on Monday, £60 on Tuesday, and £70 on Wednesday.
-All of these are adult rates too – Youth tickets are less expensive, and under-16s can attend every day for free.
+All of these are adult rates too – Youth tickets are half-price, and under-16s can attend every day for free.

 Shane Lowry at the 2019 Open Championship | Source: Getty Images